462d Air Expeditionary Group: Expeditionary operations

 In June 2002, the consolidated unit was converted to provisional status and assigned to Air Mobility Command to activate or inactivate as needed.
 It was activated a few days later at the Naval Support Facility Diego Garcia, where it controlled KC-135R tankers deployed to support Operation Enduring Freedom.

+A new approach radar system was brought into service with the group in August 2002.